eclipse-esmf/esmf-semantic-aspect-meta-model/README.md

 digital twins by defining their domain specific aspects.
 In this context, digital twins are the digital representation of a physical or virtual object that bundles and combines several aspects.
-SAMM provides a set of predefined objects (as depicted below) that allow a domain expert to define aspect models and complement a digital twin with a semantic foundation.
+SAMM provides a set of predefined objects (as depicted below) that allow a domain expert to define Aspect Models and complement a digital twin with a semantic foundation.

 SAMM was previously known as BAMM (BAMM Aspect Meta Model).